SuperNEMO-DBD/brew/README.md

 Much more is possible with Singularity, with a very clear and detailed overview available in its [online documentation](https://www.sylabs.io/guides/2.6/user-guide/index.html).
+For running general and production tasks at CC-IN2P3, including batch jobs, please see their dedicated [Singularity @ CC-IN2P3 documentation]()([or in English](https://doc.cc.in2p3.fr/en:logiciels:singularity)).

 Docker images can be run either interactively: